 Brad Pilon: My name is Brad Pilon.
 I wrote Eat Stop Eat in 2007.
 It’s been my baby ever since.
 Eat Stop Eat is my take on how you use fasting for overall health and weight loss and even on weight maintenance.
-I’ve been writing that thing for about 6 years now.
+I’ve been writing that thing for about six years now.

-Rick Kaselj: Also your research was done in intermittent fast.
+Rick Kaselj: Also, your research was done in intermittent fast.

-I quit my job and went back to grad school with the plan of designing the perfect diet.
+Then I quit my job and went back to grad school with the plan of designing the perfect diet.

 Then Eat Stop Eat was born from that.

-Dan Go: One thing I want to ask Brad is the fact of where exactly the vision of Eat Stop Eat is moving forward?
+Dan Go: One thing I want to ask Brad is the fact of where exactly the vision of Eat Stop Eat is moving forward.

-Brad Pilon: My general rule is the more often that you do fasting the shorter the fast should be.
+Brad Pilon: My general rule is the more often that you do fasting, the shorter the fast should be.

 Here are my guidelines: